jasondoc3/kafka_command/README.md

   mount KafkaCommand::Engine, at: '/kafka' end
 ```

+KafkaCommand can manage multiple clusters.

+It provides the ability to:

+* List topics
+* Show topic metadata
+  * Replication factor
+  * Partitions
+  * Offsets
+* List consumer groups
+* Show consumer group metadata
+  * Offsets
+  * Members
+  * Lag
+* List brokers
+* Create Topics
+* Alter topics
+  * Add partitions (Not supported on Kafka 0.11)
+  * Edit basic topic configurations
+* Delete topics

+This project is in an early state, and more functionality is planned for future releases.

 ## Configuration
 Add `kafka_command.yml` to your application's config directory.
 Kafka command can be configured with multiple Rails environments.